Stella Maeve Discusses Sexual Assault Scene From ‘The Magicians’

-On Saturday night, fans of The Magicians at San Diego’s Comic-Con were treated to a panel featuring the stars of the Syfy series.
+On Saturday night, fans of The Magicians at San Diego Comic-Con were treated to a panel featuring the stars of the Syfy series.

-Based on Lev Grossman’s fantasy novel of the same name, the television series is often referred to as “Harry Potter for adults” as it follows a graduate student, Quentin Coldwater (played by Jason Ralph), training to become a magician at Brakebills University, and his friend, Julia Wicker (played by Stella Maeve), who is denied entry to the school and joins a secret magical society in its place.
+Based on Lev Grossman’s fantasy novel of the same name, the television series is often referred to as “Harry Potter for adults,” as it follows a graduate student, Quentin Coldwater (played by Jason Ralph), training to become a magician at Brakebills University, and his friend, Julia Wicker (played by Stella Maeve), who is denied entry to the school and joins a secret magical society in its place.

-It was at the July 21st Comic-Con event that Maeve was asked about a very emotional sexual assault scene that she had to film for the very first season of the popular TV program.
+At the July 21 Comic-Con event, Maeve was asked about a very emotional sexual assault scene that she had to film in the first season of the popular TV program.

 “It was really important to do it, and to ground it, and then also give it levity, and be honest with it,” the 28-year-old actress revealed at the panel, according to the New York Post.